caomem/PDBReader/README.md

-# PDBReader
- Welcome to the PDBReader project
+# Welcome to the HCProt project

  This project has as objective to facilitate the read of files extracted of Protein Data Bank.